 3 years full-time

-In your first year, you will learn about trends in crime in Australia and overseas.
-You will study courses about police, courts and criminal law, forensic psychology and homicide.
-You will hear from academic and professional experts about how crime can be prevented and reduced.
+In your first year, you'll learn about the current trends in crime in Australia and overseas.
+Academic and professional experts will explain proven ways that crime can be examined, prevented and reduced.
+You'll participate in courses that include the police, courts and criminal law, forensic psychology and homicide.

 In this program you can choose the number of courses you enrol in per trimester and the order in which you will enrol in these courses in most cases.
 Almost all the courses in this program are delivered in a variety of ways and you can choose how you wish to undertake a course with only a very small number of courses limited to on-campus delivery.
 If you enrol in an on-campus offering of a course you will be required to attend 2-3 hours of classes per course per week throughout the trimester at the Gold Coast campus.